Skip to main content

 J EXCHANGE VISITOR INSURANCE REQUIREMENTS

 DOS maintains health insurance requirements for all J-1 exchange visitors.
-According to the J-1 regulation 22 CFR 62.14, all scholars and their J-2 dependents are required to have health insurance that meets DOS requirements.
-J-1 scholars paid by Wistar in a full-time, benefit-eligible position will qualify for health insurance offered at Wistar for a minimum premium cost.
+According to the J-1 regulation 22 CFR 62.14, all scholars and their J-2 dependents are required to have health insurance that meets DOS requirements for the duration of their J program.
 These insurance requirements set forth by DOS are as follows:

 • Medical benefits of at least $100,000 (USD) per accident or illness